 While the FAIRGAME framework provides complete gameplay trajectories and descriptive metrics such as cooperation rates and payoff sensitivities, these primarily capture what agents do rather than why they behave that way.
-Our goal is to uncover the latent behavioral intentions embedded within these decision sequences to better interpret the motivations behind agentsâ€™ actions and understand how LLM strategies differ from human strategies.
+Our goal is to uncover the latent behavioural intentions embedded within these decision sequences to better interpret the motivations behind agents' actions and understand how LLM strategies differ from human strategies.

-Building on prior work by Han et al. \cite{Han2012ALIFEjournal,han2011role} and Di Stefano et al.\cite{diStefanoIntention2023}, which demonstrated how to infer canonical strategies from large-scale repeated gameplay data by incorporating execution noise ($\epsilon$) to replicate stochasticity, we adopted and adapted this methodology.
-Our objective is to apply this approach to classify the underlying behavioral intentions exhibited by LLMs during their gameplay turns.
-Figure \ref{fig:supervised_intention_model} illustrates the pipeline we employed, detailing how this intention prediction model was adapted to analyse the outputs of the FAIRGAME framework.
+Building on prior work by Han et~al.~\cite{Han2012ALIFEjournal,han2011role} and Di~Stefano et~al.~\cite{diStefanoIntention2023}, which demonstrated how to infer canonical strategies from large-scale repeated gameplay data by incorporating execution noise ($\epsilon$) to replicate stochasticity, we adopted and adapted this methodology.
+Our objective is to apply this approach to classify the underlying behavioural intentions exhibited by LLMs during their gameplay turns.
+Figure~\ref{fig:supervised_intention_model} illustrates the pipeline we employed, detailing how this intention prediction model was adapted to analyse the outputs of the FAIRGAME framework.